rmassaroni/novachat/README.md

 - finish migration from index.html to app.js. migrate dependencies to react project
 - left/right arrow options instead of j/k
 - frontend branch
+- send button not working. only 'enter' works

 > [!NOTE]
 > Ignore code outside of ./novachat.
 It is from before turning this project into a react project.